-To put it crudely, the recruitment process can be a pain in the butt.
+To put it crudely, the recruitment process can be a tedious task.
 When you think about it, it’s just a complex and lengthy marketing strategy that’s supposed to help companies attract the best talent and eventually find the one who best fits the company-culture.
 With 70% of hiring managers stating recruiting departments need to become more data-driven to improve long-term business impact, the need for accurate hiring metrics has never been greater.

 It’s no wonder that companies are increasingly demanding their recruiting departments to calculate metrics and demonstrate their ROI.
 To ensure your hiring team is leveraging the right data, we’re breaking down the top 5 recruiting metrics you should be tracking.
 But first, let’s look at the basics in this recruitment process guide about what recruiting metrics are, the top recruitment metrics to track and the role they play in hiring someone you've never met in person.

 Also check out: The top recruiting myths we'd like to bust